dfreeman500/SignUp/Readme.md

 ## **Code Louisville Features**

+**Required:
+  ** Multiple classes used
+  ** Multiple functions/methods used which return values (ex: controllers return views) ** Optional Features:
-* The Person and Event class inherit from the base class.
+    ** The Person and Event class inherit from the base class.
-* This app reads from an external source (SQL database) and this allows data to persist after the app has been closed.
+    ** This app reads from an external source (SQL database) and this allows data to persist after the app has been closed.
-* A regular expression is used for inputting the person's phone number.
+    ** A regular expression is used for inputting the person's phone number.
+    ** Linq is used in controllers